-Students officially withdrawing from coilege credit courses will receive the grade of "W".
-A student may withdraw at any time during a term beginning on the day following the "deadline for dropping courses" as indicated in the College Calendar, and extending up through the deadline date for withdrawing from classes as shown in the College Calendar.
+Students officially withdrawing from college credit courses will receive the grade of "W." A student may withdraw at any time during a term beginning on the day following the "deadline for dropping courses" as indicated in the College calendar and extending up through the deadline date for withdrawing from classes as shown in the College Calendar.

-To witndraw officially from one or more courses (withdrawal from all courses constitutes withdrawal from the college), the student must follow this procedure:
+To withdraw officially from one or more courses (withdrawal from all courses constitutes withdrawal from the college), the student must follow this procedure:

-- Obtain Withdrawal Form(s) from Campus Records and Registration Office. - Complete the form(s), except for signatures of professor and Campus Records and Registration Office representative. - Obtain the signature of the professor.
-If the professor is not available, take the form to the Department Chair who is responsible for that course. - 4.
-Take form(s) to Campus Records and Registration.
-Office.
-After signature by Campus Records and Registration Office representative, the student should be sure to retain one-signed copy of the form.
+- Obtain withdrawal form(s) from campus enrollment services office. - Complete the form(s), except for signatures of professor and campus enrollment services office representative. - Obtain the signature of the professor.
+If the professor is not available, take the form to the department chair who is responsible for that course. - Take form(s) to campus enrollment services office.
+After signature by campus enrollment services office representative, the student should be sure to retain one signed copy of the form.

-Withdrawal by relephone is not accepted.
+Withdrawal by telephone is not accepted.
 If the student is unable to carry out the withdrawal procedure in person, the student may withdraw by letter.
 The letter should be addressed to:

-Student Records and Registration Office Florida Community College at Jacksonville 501 W. State Street Jacksonville, Florida 32202 and postmarked not later than the deadline date prescribed for withdrawing from classes as shown in the College Calendar.
+Student Records Office

+Florida Community College at Jacksonville

+501 W. State Street

+Jacksonville, Florida 32202

+and postmarked no later than the deadline date prescribed for withdrawing from classes as shown in the College Calendar.